 Don't wait to arrive at your dream destination to give it a taste.
 Go to a restaurant or whip up a specialty from the region to really immerse yourself in the culture while you plan.
 Or turn to your Netflix account and cozy up together with a movie that shows off the location's scenery or culture instead.
 You'll be daydreaming about your honeymoon every day leading up to it!

 Your honeymoon will be filled with Insta-worthy moments, but the planning process is worth a post on your social network, too.
 Once you have selected your honeymoon spot, post a status on Facebook, or do a callout for recommendations.
-Not only will it feel great to share the excitement with your loved ones, you may even get some insider advice from others who have previously visited the area.
+Not only will it feel great to share the excitement with your loved ones, you may even get some insider advice from others who have previously visited the area, including any honeymoon mistakes to avoid!

 While it is great to work side-by-side with your fiancé to plan your honeymoon, try to sneak a few surprises for him in there, too!
 Pricey or full-day activities are best to discuss as a duo, but adding a couple's massage into the mix or scheduling a special dinner unbeknownst to your new hubby is the perfect way to add a bit of excitement to your vacation.